PortiaLabiata/STM32_CLI/README.md

     IDLE --> TRANSMITTING : printf
     TRANSMITTING --> IDLE : REVERT

+    IDLE --> ON_HOLD : \032
+    ON_HOLD --> IDLE : \032

 ```

 The second state machine follows the first one, one step behind.
+This section is here for the sole purpose of stroking my ego.